13 Things Deals Sites Won’t Tell You

 To get the best deals, you need to personalize your account

 On Groupon and similar sites, updating profile preferences gets you better offers that are more suited to your interests and lifestyle.
 No more of those annoying Craft Beer Fair promotions when you’ve developed an allergy to everything with the word “Bud” in it.
 If you see a deal you like, click the heart icon and more options like that will get thrown into your mix.
 Some apps will even go a step further in getting custom-tailored to your interests. dealBoard is a free iPhone app that personalizes your selection of deals by learning about your interests as you swipe deals up when you like them and down when you don’t.
+Check out these insider secrets to saving money at all your favorite stores.

 You don’t have to pay for vouchers in advance